Code-Institute-Submissions/soundkissstudio/README.md

 When I first established the studio I commissioned a company logo to be designed by Pia Hsieh, an artist friend.
 This was based on something I imagined, which is the focused and precise but still vibrant motion in which a hummingbird draws nectar from a flower.

 Next, imagining sound as a flower emerging from a speaker, there’s the logo!
-If you hadn’t guessed already, the hummingbird is me and I know Leonard Cohen was also very fond of them as a subject.
+If you hadn’t guessed already, the hummingbird represents me as sound engineer and I know Leonard Cohen was also very fond of them as a subject.

 ![Soundkiss logo](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/soundkiss.jpg)